remykarem/remykarem.github.io/books-src/networking-book/src/cloud-topology.md

 ## Network ACL

-A Network ACL is associated with a subnet.
+A Network ACL is associated with a [subnet](#subnet).

 ## Security group

 A security group defines inbound and outbound rules.

+One or more security groups can be attached to an [ENI](#eni).

-## Instance / resource
+## Resource

 ## ENI

-An Elastic Network Interface is associated with an instance.
+An Elastic Network Interface is associated with a [resource](#resource).
 More than one ENIs can be attached to an instance.

 An ENI is automatically created for every EC2 instance.

-An ENI is similar to a virtual network interface — it has attributes like private IP address etc. It also has a **security group**.
+An ENI is similar to a virtual network interface — it has attributes like private IP address etc.

 ## Network Firewall